Tapas Sargharia

-Tapas Sargharia is an India film director, actor and screenwriter, who works mainly in Ollywood.
+Tapas Sargharia an India film director, actor and screenwriter, who works mainly in Ollywood.

 Career

 Tapas has started his career as an actor in film Pagal Premi in 2007.
 Then worked as an assistant director in Suna Chadhei Mo Rupa Chadhei in 2009.

 Tapas Sargharia has directed Odia language films like Chal Tike Dusta Heba, Hero No.1, Tu Mo Love Story and Ishq Tu Hi Tu.